great-lakes-ai-lab/deepsensor-greatlakes/README.md

 ---

 ## Contact
-For questions or collaborations, feel free to open a discussion or reach out via email: your_email@example.com.
+For questions or collaborations, feel free to open a discussion.